 As New York estate attorneys, we are commonly called upon to assist clients in obtaining an “Order to Examine the Residence” from the Surrogate’s Court.
 The process requires us to travel to the Surrogate’s Court in the county in which the loved one died and file a petition with the Miscellaneous Department.
 We file a Petition to Examine the Premises along with a proposed order and death certificate along with a $20 filing fee.
 Depending on the county and workload of the court, the order may be issued immediately, or it may take a few days to a couple of weeks, although we always do our best to have it expedited due to the exigent nature of the request.

 Once the signed order is issued, you can proceed to the police precinct holding the keys and schedule a time for them to escort you to the premises to conduct a search for the Last Will and Testament among other important documents.
 After you have conducted the search and obtained the relevant documents, the police will once again seal the home.
 You will be able to gain access again once someone has been appointed as either the Executor or Administrator of the Estate and Letters Testamentary or Letters of Administration have been appointed authorizing them to gather and distribute the decedent’s assets to their heirs or beneficiaries.
+Some family members choose to use Deceased estate rubbish removals to help make the process easier.
+However, if your loved one doesn’t have many belongings, you may not need to do this.

 If you find yourself in the position of wrapping up the final affairs of a friend or family member, you should seek the services of an experienced estate attorney to assist you.